codustry/Hermic/README.md

 > paragraph + table -> Ekacha

 ## IMPLEMENTATION & TESTING - MAJOR PROBLEMS
+In the implementation process, most problems we have faced is that we were new to the tasks that each of us are assigned to.
+To create and iOS application, some of us had to learn how to code in swift.
+To create Windows software interfaces, some of us had to learn python from nothing.
+It was quite hard to learn a completely new language with the limited time.
+To complete this project, we needed to integrate different knowledges together which also took some time to get it done.

+In testing process, there was not many problems.
+On both iOS app and PC testing.
+It was very straight forward.
+The thing that we can improve is to have more test cases as much as possible to get bugs out.

 > 2 paragraph -> Jack

 ## TOOLS